alospeaks/cisco-dc-automation/LabGuide/readme.md

 ![intro](/images/intro-4.png)

-If you can not install NXOSv on your laptop, use of these NXOSv installed in the lab.
+If you can not install NXOSv on your laptop, use the physical switches in the lab.

 ##References: